NYPL/digarch/staging/FTK-Processing-Instructions.md

 ![](dapi/media/image28.png)

 * Click the Manage Local button to create a new label in the current case.
-Name the label and select a color.
+* Name the label and select a color.

-* Select the box for a label from the list in the Labels window and click OK to apply the label to a highlighted file.
+* Select the box for a label from the list in the Labels window.
+* Click OK to apply the label to a highlighted file.
 ![](dapi/media/image23.png)

 * View the files by label in the Overview tab or sort by label in the Explore tab.